Searching for generalized neutrino interactions in direct detection experiments with E{\nu}ES: Introduction

 Signals of new physics may appear when neutrinos interact with hadrons or charged leptons.
 GNI could alter the corresponding cross-section and measured energy spectra; their implications have been studied in several experimental searches performed across a wide range of energies.
 At low energies, solar neutrino experiments, such as Borexino, and reactor experiments, like TEXONO, have provided constraints through Elastic Neutrino–Electron Scattering (E$\nu$ES)~\cite{Khan:2019jvr,Chen:2021uuw,Coloma:2022umy,Denton:2024upc}.
 Moreover, E$\nu$ES might be a tool for distinguishing between the Dirac or Majorana nature of neutrinos in the presence of GNI~\cite{Rodejohann:2017vup, Marquez:2024tjl}.
 Besides, Coherent Elastic Neutrino–Nucleus Scattering (CE$\nu$NS) measurements by COHERENT, PandaX-4T, XENONnT, and CONUS+ have probed GNI using pion decay-at-rest, solar, and reactor fluxes~\cite{Lindner:2016wff,AristizabalSierra:2018eqm,Flores:2021kzl,DeRomeri:2022twg,AristizabalSierra:2024nwf,Liao:2025hcs,Alpizar-Venegas:2025wor,Chattaraj:2025fvx,DeRomeri:2025csu,TEXONO:2025sub}.
 On the other hand, Neutrino Deep Inelastic Scattering ($\nu$DIS), meson decays, $\beta$ decay, and collider experiments provide limits at the high-energy region~\cite{Han:2020pff,Escrihuela:2021mud, Escrihuela:2023sfb, KATRIN:2024odq}.
 This broad experimental program highlights the complementarity of different energy scales in testing generalized neutrino interactions.

 Direct detection experiments provide a natural extension to the search for generalized neutrino interactions.
 Originally designed to detect dark matter, their large target masses, ultra-low backgrounds, and excellent sensitivity to electron and nuclear recoil events allow them to probe neutrino interactions at an unprecedented level~\cite{Link:2019pbm, AtzoriCorona:2022jeb,Giunti:2023yha, Maity:2024aji}.
-With data from LUX-ZEPLIN~\cite{LZ:2019sgr,LZ:2023poo, LZ:2022lsv}, PandaX-4T~\cite{PandaX-4T:2021bab,PandaX:2022ood}, and XENONnT~\cite{XENON:2022ltv}, and with the future reach of DARWIN~\cite{DARWIN:2020bnc}, these detectors complement solar and CE$\nu$NS experiments by testing GNI with extraordinary precision in the sub-MeV regime.
+Using data from LUX-ZEPLIN~\cite{LZ:2019sgr,LZ:2023poo, LZ:2022lsv}, PandaX-4T~\cite{PandaX-4T:2021bab,PandaX:2022ood}, and XENONnT~\cite{XENON:2022ltv}, together with the projected sensitivity of DARWIN~\cite{DARWIN:2020bnc} and a future joint collaboration within the XLZD framework~\cite{Baudis:2024jnk, XLZD:2024nsu}, these detectors complement solar and CE$\nu$NS experiments by testing GNI with extraordinary precision in the sub-MeV regime.

-In this work, we examine the sensitivity of current and future direct detection experiments to generalized neutrino interactions.
+In this work, we examine the sensitivity of current and future direct detection experiments to generalized neutrino interactions with electrons \footnote{For the corresponding constraints for quarks from direct detection experiments, the reader can refer to Ref.~\cite{AristizabalSierra:2024nwf}}.
 Using data from LUX-ZEPLIN, PandaX-4T and XENONnT on electron recoils, we present constraints on different GNI strength parameters, and compared them with the current strongest bounds.
 We also investigate the potential sensitivity of the future DARWIN experiment.

 The rest of the article is organized as follows.
 In section \ref{sec:formalism} we introduce the formalism of general neutrino interactions, including the expression for the E$\nu$ES differential cross section with all the possible new contributions, and highlight the relevant terms for direct detection experiments.
 In section \ref{sec:experimental} we provide a detailed description of the experimental setup, including neutrino flux, detector efficiency, energy resolution and background, as well as a comprehensive explanation of the statistical analysis used.
 In section \ref{sec:results} we give our results on the constraints for the different GNI parameters.
 Finally, we present our conclusions in section \ref{sec:conclusions}.